-Lightning TalkAmanda Rust, Northeastern University Libraries, United States
+Lightning TalkAmanda Rust, Northeastern University Library, United States, Mattie Clear, Simmons University, USA

 Most current systems for the acquisition, housing, and care of cultural objects reflect existing structures of oppression.
 Typically, the addition of digital technology further perpetuates these power differentials.
 Providing digital access to the history of marginalized communities requires genuine, responsive partnership and technical and information systems that are responsive to diverse cultural circumstances and needs.
 These problems are not new or unknown, so we ask: what can we do to empower cultural heritage practitioners to create change in their information systems?